How to Live Your Passion Without Giving Up Your Day Job

 I spent many years (most of my adult life) without knowing or living my life passion.
 But over the last few years, I've found it and I'm living it.

 I can say without a doubt that finding and living your life passion makes a huge positive difference in your quality of life.
-I'm sure if you survey other people who are living their life passions, you will hear the same thing.
+I'm sure if you survey other people who live with passion, you will hear the same thing.

 - I wake up excited about what the day will bring.